Example: Invitation Workflow¶

 | Description | "The person to invite" |

-If the person does not have an account yet, pre-provision one via POST /api/users with just their email address.
+POST /api/userswith the email (and optionallyupstreamIssuer/upstreamId/findOrCreate).
 This creates an unconfirmed user profile that will be linked to their identity on first login.
-Supply the resulting user ID when starting the workflow.
+Supply the resulting user ID when starting the workflow. - Auto-provision on run start.
+Mark the

 Step 3: Add the Steps¶